Roestdev/hebrew_accents/DESIGN.md

 - The Latin adjectives referenced in the BHS will be translated into Hebrew and subsequently transliterated into English.

-- The secondary accent Meteg,which is not menttioned BHS will be added to the list of both conjunctives (prose and poetry).
+- The 'accent' Meteg, which is not mentioned BHS will be added to the list of both (prose and poetry) conjunctives.
+The Meteg is just as the Meayla seen as a secondary accent.

+- The Maqqeph will also be added to the list of both (prose and poetry) conjunctives.
+Although the Maqqeph does not belong to the conjunctive accents, it does have the function of binding words together, just like the conjunctives.

 ### UTF-8 and Hebrew Accents: Challenges and Inconsistencies

 - The representation of Hebrew accents in UTF-8 is not without its challenges.
 One major issue is the inconsistent definition of two accent marks in the Tanach, which has led to confusion and potential errors.
 These marks are: